Skip to main content

 Setting the data to a series

-To set the data (or to replace all data items) to a series you need to use ISeriesApi.setData method:
+To set the data to a series, you should call the ISeriesApi.setData method:

 const chartOptions = { layout: { textColor: 'black', background: { type: 'solid', color: 'white' } } };